 Seattle Attorneys Representing Victims of Traumatic Limb Loss

-An amputation, whether accidental or surgical, can have a significant and permanent impact on one’s quality of life and ability to earn a living.
-There are times when a part of the body that was completely or partially severed can be reattached, but that is a rarity and the best-case outcome is often partial function.
+An amputation, whether accidental or surgical, can have a significant and permanent impact on your quality of life and ability to earn a living.
+There are times when a part of the body that was severed can be reattached, but that is a rarity and the best-case outcome is often partial function.

-When an amputation injury is due to another party’s negligence or wrongdoing, victims may be entitled to compensation for the resulting losses and damages.
-But, getting such compensation from the liable party or insurance company is never an easy task.
-If you or a family member has suffered an amputation in an accident, the experienced Seattle catastrophic personal injury lawyers at Hardwick & Pendergast, P.S., will work to make sure that the at-fault parties are held accountable and that you get adequate compensation for your future.
-For over 40 years, Hardwick & Pendergast, P.S., has helped many injured victims receive fair and full compensation for their losses.
-Find out how we can help you by calling (888) 228-3860 for a free consultation.
+When an amputation is due to another party’s negligence or wrongdoing, you may be entitled to compensation for your resulting losses and damages.
+But, getting compensation from the liable party or insurance company is never an easy task.
+If you or a family member has suffered an amputation in an accident, the experienced Seattle catastrophic personal injury lawyers at Hardwick & Pendergast, P.S., will work to make sure you get adequate compensation for your future.
+Find out how we can help by calling (888) 228-3860 for a free consultation.